eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 }
 ```

 At this point it's macros all the way down.
-The `for_each_process` macro expands into a `for` loop that loops over each item in the list by changing the reference of `p` to the next task, using the `next_task` macro, starting at `init_task`:
+The `for_each_process` macro expands into a `for` loop that loops over each item in the list by changing the value of `p`.
+Starting at `init_task`, it uses the `next_task` macro to reach the next task in the list:

 ```plain
 #define for_each_process(p) \